HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Connect the equipment as shown in schematic.jpg

-Goto folder Cpp_AMS and compile the source code with: g++ -W readAMS77.cpp.
+Goto folder Cpp_AMS and compile the source code with: g++ -W readAMSxx.cpp.
 Then start reading messages by typing: ./a.out

 NOTE: After upgrading from RPi Operating system stretch to buster I experienced problems while reading the meter. readAMS66.cpp has now been adapted to the newer buster release, and latest version is now readAMS77.cpp.
 In case of problems it is suggested that you try both program versions to determine what works best for you.